rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 gem 'citrus'
 ```

-For this example, I'm turning off almost everything related to Rails since I don't want to fuss with a database right now, but I'll keep ActionController
+For this example, I'm turning off almost everything related to Rails since I don't want to fuss with a database right now, but I'll keep *ActionController*
 just so Rails is still around.
-Obviously, I could have just done this without including Rails at all and everything would still work.
+Obviously, I could have just done this example without including Rails at all and everything would still work.

 ```ruby
 # in application.rb